decentralised-dataexchange/bb-consent-playground/README.md

 3. Execute `make run-test`.
 This runs the BDD tests against the test environment.

 ***Note:***
-- *Test environment can be setup by executing `test-entrypoint.sh` file manually.*
+- *Test environment can be setup by executing `./test/test-entrypoint.sh` file manually.*
 - *Test environment does not persist any of the data.*

 ## Steps to set up the demo envioronment (COMING SOON)